a-z-listing/a-z-listing/readme.txt

 **EXTENSIONS**

 Check out the two extensions at [A-Z-Listing.com](https://a-z-listing.com/shop).
 These extensions provide convinience functionality.
 Purchasing one or both will help towards the cost of maintaining the A-Z Listing plugin.

+= 4.1.0 =

+* Introduce more robust sorting mechanism that fixes sorting errors introduced by version 4.0.0

 = 4.0.1 =